seri/gettc/README.md

 ## Known Issues

+#### Ambiguous function names

-- Ambiguous function names: Sometimes the solution method has the same name with a standard library function, such as *filter*.
+Sometimes the solution method has the same name with a standard library function, such as *filter*.
 In this case, you'll have to manually change the function name to something else in the runner and solution files.

+#### String parsing error

-- String parsing error: TopCoder allows a string to be like "This is" one string", while gettc gets confused with the quote character in between.
+TopCoder allows a string to be like "This is" one string", while gettc gets confused with the quote character in between.
 If your solution fails only under this situation, it's probably correct.